PaulStoffregen/O_C_T41/readme.md

 touch the test points with the positive lead with care not to accidentally also touch nearby parts.

+Tests can be done with the analog board connected or removed.
+If signals which connect to the analog board read zero or a very low number, short circuits or other problems by be on the analog board.
+Removing it and checking whether the voltage returns to normal may help localize the issue.

 Testing the voltages in this order usually makes the most sense.
-Tests can be done with the analog board connected or removed.

 ## 11.2V and -11.2V (TP13 and TP12)